frlemdyasov/sqre/README.md

 ## The Workflow
 Highlight + Copy -> Run sqre -> Paste + Save + Exit -> Done

-In your file manager, highlight and copy a series of files -> Run sqre -> Paste the file paths into the text editor, save and exit -> Renamed files appear in their original directory.

 ## Building
 1. Download the repository as a .zip file